chirs241097/jline4mcdsrv/README.md

 A server side mod to enable command history, auto completion and syntax highlighting on the server console.
 Should have zero impact on the gameplay.

-Fabric is the only supported mod loader, fabric api is not required by this mod.
+Fabric is the only supported mod loader, fabric api is required for the config.

 This mod is configurable using `jline4mcdsrv.toml`:
 * `logPattern` is the pattern used for Log4J (documentation [here](https://logging.apache.org/log4j/2.x/manual/layouts.html#Patterns))